MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/well-architected-framework.md

 ---
-title: Azure Well-Architected Framework for data workloads
+title: The Azure Well-Architected Framework for data workloads
-description: Use the architecture principals of the Azure Well-Architected Framework to design and optimize workloads running in your data estate.
+description: Use the Azure Well-Architected Framework architecture principals to design and optimize workloads running in your data estate.
 author: pratimdas
 ms.author: prda
 ms.date: 01/27/2021